insure logo

 The average SR-22 car insurance cost in Utah is $1,816.

-However, it’s also $2,225 less expensive than in Michigan, the most expensive state for SR-22 insurance.
+Utah’s rate is $801 more expensive than SR-22 insurance in the New Hampshire, the cheapest state.
+However, it’s also $2,225 less than in Michigan, the most expensive state for SR-22 insurance.

 Cheapest SR-22 insurance companies in Utah

-Insurance rates usually increase if you have an SR-22.
-But not all insurance companies have the same rates for people with an SR-22.
-The companies listed below have some of the lowest rates available in Utah.
+Insurance rates typically increase if you have an SR-22, but not all insurance companies charge the same rates for SR-22 holders.
+The companies listed below offer some of the lowest rates in Utah.

 CompanyAverage annual premiumAverage monthly premium